teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

  The [xcm plot chromatogram]{% tool toolshed.g2.bx.psu.edu/repos/lecorguille/xcms_plot_chromatogram/xcms_plot_chromatogram/3.12.0+galaxy3 %} part allows users to see the TIC (Total Ion Chromatogram), BPC (Base Peak Chromatogram).

-If you separated your samples into different classes, this tool can constructs TICs and BPCs one class against one class, in a `pdf` file (Figure 5) :
+If you separated your samples into different classes, this tool can constructs TICs and BPCs one class against one class, in a `pdf` file (see bellow).

 ![TIC](../../images/tuto_gcms_tic.png "TIC comparing 2 classes")